 What are the important features you need to look for when choosing the right fish finder for you?
 It’s possible to narrow down your search based on your needs and preference.
 Let’s check them out!

 Every fish finder should have a transducer, which sends out and receives sonar waves.
-The emitted waves into the water helps in determining the things you can see down below, because the waves bounce off different objects through signals.
+The emitted waves into the water help in determining the things you can see down below, because the waves bounce off different objects through signals.
 Transducers pick up these signals and the data comes back and transmitted into the central unit for data processing.

 Transducers come with various types of mounts.
 The transom mount is the easiest to install.
 However, if you need something serious or you have a big boat, opt for s thru-hull mount or another type of mounting.